Is The Future of Technology in Our Oceans?

 How The Oceans Could Provide Us With Batteries

 Currently, many of the metals and minerals used to create batteries are sourced from Africa, mostly originating in The Democratic Republic of Congo.
-They have numerous mining sites that produce a large supply of the metals for tech giants such as Google, Dell, Tesla, Apple and Microsoft.
+They have numerous mining sites that produce a large supply of the battery metals for tech giants such as Google, Dell, Tesla, Apple and Microsoft.

 Recently, the aforementioned companies have been named in a lawsuit filed by the human rights firm, International Rights Advocates.
-This lawsuit claims that these companies are partially responsible for the deaths and impairments of numerous children who worked in the mines.
+This lawsuit claims that these companies are partially responsible for the deaths and impairments of numerous children who worked in the cobalt mines.
 The lawsuit comes after field research was conducted by anti-slavery economist Siddharth Kara.
 The companies are accused of aiding and abetting in the serious injury and death of children in their supply chain who worked in the cobalt mines.
 The 14 families that are represented in the suit are seeking damages for forced labor.
 They are also looking for compensation for intentional infliction of emotional distress, negligent supervision and unjust enrichment.

 Alternative Sourcing